Photos & blog by: Haley Dumont

 A short drive from the Lupine fields in Sugar Hill, you will find Coffin Pond.
 This pond offers wonderful views of Mt.
 Lafayette and Cannon Mountain.
 You can spend your time having a picnic on shore, bird watching, fishing, kayaking or just enjoy the beautiful view.
 There are no kayak rental shops in this area so you must bring your own.
 This pond is about 10 minutes from Cannon Mountain where you can take the aerial tram to the 4,080 ft summit.
 Close by Cannon is also Echo Lake Beach, Artist Bluff and Bald Mountain.

 Head up 93 North from the brewery for about 13 minutes and you’re at this scenic spot on Exit 34C.
 One of the best bang for your buck hikes in the White Mountains.
 This short hike will give you incredible views of Franconia Notch and is good for sunset from early spring until June-ish.
 If you’re looking for a fun and rewarding hike for your family, this is your best option.
 Dogs will love it too!
 You can continue hiking over the ridge to Artist Bluff to complete the loop and get two different views of the mountains.
 If you plan to do a sunset hike, make sure you don’t forget your headlamp!

-Haley lives near Woodstock Inn Brewery.
+Haley works at Woodstock Inn Brewery and lives nearby.
 She hikes in her free time (almost every day) and is an expert if you have questions about trails and hiking in the White Mountains.